ciechanowiec/text_editor/README.md

 ## Basic Info

-This program is a simple text editor which supports working with files and text search.
+This program is a simple text editor which supports working with files and text search, both usual and with regex.

 | Parameter                               | Data                                             |
 | :-------------------------------------: | :----------------------------------------------: |